 Accepting a disputed charge

-Accepting a dispute means that you’re essentially agreeing that the dispute was valid and that the cardholder should have their funds returned.
-It’s not an admission of fault, and accepting it is the best option if you don’t intend to submit evidence.
+Accepting a dispute means that you agree that the dispute was valid and that the cardholder should have their funds returned.
+This is your best option if you don’t intend to submit evidence.

 To accept a dispute: